Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 Once the upload is completed, you need to activate the plugin.

 All other add-ons are disabled by default.
-You need to install and activate it to work with your WPForms plugin.
+To use your WPForms plugin, you need to install and activate it.

-- GetResponse – Create a Getresponse Signup form in WordPress.
+- GetResponse – Create a GetResponse Signup form in WordPress.

 - Mailchimp – Create a MailChimp Signup Form in WordPress.